proyetei/CS-4ZP6A-Capstone-Akanda/README.md

         </td>
     </tr>
     <tr>
-        <td>DeepDependency_VariableModule (ID = 15)<br>Defines a series of dependent variables, with 10 variables at each level of dependency, and then utilizes the innermost variables in a subsequent expression</td>
+        <td>DeepDependency_VariableModule (ID = 15)<br>Defines a series of dependent variables, with 10 variables at each level of dependency, and then utilizes the innermost variables in a subsequent expression<br>(Upper Bound Limit: 5000)</td>
         <td> For N = 1
             <pre><code>x1L1 : Nat
 x1L1 = 1